 Sophie has a particular interest in new music.
 She plays regularly with numerous contemporary music groups, including Ars Futura and FiveOne Experimental Orchestra, and has premiered work in both the United States and Canada.
+In 2018, she served as one of the principal cellists of the Lucerne Festival Academy Orchestra in Switzerland and on tour.
 She has worked with Joel Sachs, Miranda Cuckson, and Marc Ponthus, as well as members of the International Contemporary Ensemble (ICE), Alarm Will Sound, Yarn/Wire, and the Kronos Quartet.
 In addition, she is a founding Artistic Director of the Cleveland Uncommon Sound Project (CUSP), a presenting organization for experimental contemporary musicians and sound artists.
 CUSP also spearheads Re:Sound, a major new festival dedicated to avant-garde musical expression.

 Sophie is the principal cellist of the chamber orchestra CityMusic Cleveland, and has made concerto appearances with the ensemble.
 She is also a founding member of the acclaimed Cleveland Cello Quartet, which performs a fresh blend of jazz, classical, and contemporary music in unconventional settings around Northeast Ohio.